Sylvie Poinsot

 ARTISTIC BIOGRAPHY

-In parallel, she participated in writing workshops , and a first collective collection of texts, "Portraits croisés," based on some of her paintings, was released in September 2014.
-A second collection of texts, "À la volée," in July 2015.
-Finally, a short story "Parenthèse : éclairage sur une folie ordinaire" was published by Éditions l'Harmattan in September 2016.
-In 2016, a major turning point occurred as Sylvie Poinsot, after having traversed the numerous meanders of figuration and semi-figuration, chose to explore a new artistic niche: lyrical abstraction.
+Parallel to her visual arts, she participates in writing workshops.
+Her first collective collection of texts, Portraits croisés, centered on several of her paintings, was released in September 2014.
+A second collection, À la volée, followed in July 2015.
+Finally, a short story titled Parenthèse : éclairage sur une folie ordinaire was published by Éditions de l'Harmattan in September 2016.

-ARTISTIC JOURNEY AND APPROACH
+ARTISTIC BACKGROUND AND APPROACH

-AWARDS RECEIVED
+AWARDS

-• 2016: Leonardo Da Vinci Award, Florence (Italy).
+• 2016: Leonardo da Vinci Prize, Florence (Italy).

-• 2014: Michelangelo Award, Florence (Italy)
+• 2014: Michelangelo Prize, Florence (Italy).

 SOLO EXHIBITIONS

-• 2018 (May): "Envole lyrique", Painting/India inks, Galerie Abel Gance, Paris.
+• 2018 (May): "Envole lyrique", Painting/Indian Inks, Galerie Abel Gance, Paris.

 • 2011 (August): "Eloge du vivant", Painting, Galerie Arts et Société, Paris.

-• 2006 (October): "Essences de femmes", Painting/pastel, Bar Galerie, Paris.
+• 2006 (October): "Essences de femmes", Painting/Pastel, Bar Galerie, Paris.

-• 2005 (July): "Italie", Pastel, Galerie, Vitorchiano.
+• 2005 (July): "Italie", Pastel, Gallery, Vitorchiano.

 • 2005 (Jan-Feb): "Interrogations et ruptures", Pastel, Théâtre de la Main d'Or, Paris.